Theohhhu/theohhhu.github.io/index.md

 ## About Me

-I am currently a Research Fellow at Adelaide Univeristy.
-Prior to this, I was a PhD student under the guidance of Prof. Xiaojun Chang at the University of Technology Sydney.
+I am currently a Lecturer (Assistant Professor) at Curtin University in Perth, Western Australia.
+Prior to this, I was a Research Fellow at the Adelaide University and, before that, a PhD student under the supervision of Professor Xiaojun Chang at the University of Technology Sydney.

 ## Research Interests